torvista/Zen_Cart-Structured_Data/README.md

     define('PLUGIN_SDATA_REVIEW_USE_DEFAULT', 'false'); // if no product review, use a default value to stop Google warnings define('PLUGIN_SDATA_REVIEW_DEFAULT_VALUE', '3'); // avg. rating (when no product reviews exist)

+### Returns Policy
+Set in the script constants the limit (days) for returning a product, the cost if non-zero and the method.

+The applicableCountry attribute is for the country FROM WHICH the product is to be returned, so the policy (time-restiction/cost) applies to that one country.
+I could not find a way to use multiple countries for the same policy, nor multiple policies for multiple countries.

+### Weight
+In the script there is a default weight constant which will be used if a product has no weight defined/weight is zero.
+Edit this to your needs.

+    define('PLUGIN_SDATA_DEFAULT_WEIGHT', '0.3'); // fallback weight if product weight in database is not set

 ### SKU/MPN/GTIN
 This section describes adding custom fields to your product table.